 For we have spent enough of our past lifetime

 Now that we have become Christians, we mark that passage of time as non-Christians as a thing of the past.
 We clearly mark the distinction between our life before and after knowing Christ.
-Years without Christ were the wasted years — the time between birth and new birth.
-Our entire career before Christ was a waste and we were sick of it.
+Years without Christ were the wasted years – the time between birth and new birth.
+Our entire career before Christ was a waste, and we were sick of it.
 That life did not satisfy us.
 It was a wretched treadmill of vacuous sin.
 We came to hate our sin and bad habits.

-“Sufficient for the day are its troubles” (Matthew 6.34)
+“Sufficient for the day are its troubles” (Mt 6.34)

 Knowing Jesus personally gives ultimate satisfaction.

-At a point in our life we came to realize that our former life without Christ was “enough.”
+At a point in our life, we came to realize that our former life without Christ was “enough.”
 We had our fill of it.
-When we met Christ that life no longer satisfied us.
+When we met Christ, that life no longer satisfied us.

-It is difficult for us to think about past sin and the harm that we did before coming to Christ.
+It is difficult for us to think about past sin and the harm we did before coming to Christ.
 Our sin built upon itself until it sent us into a spiral downward.
 Sin is not a static thing because it creates a momentum of sinning.
 At the point when sin completely controlled us, it was only then that we came to realize the futility of our lives.